krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 SNS Topic Types:
 - Standard Topic: Out of order and duplicate messages possible
 - FIFO Topic: Preserves order of messages Message group and deduplication (similar to SQS FIFO)
+- An Amazon SNS FIFO topic always delivers messages to subscribed Amazon SQS queues in the exact order in which the messages are published to the topic, and only once.

 Retention Period:
 - SNS does not store messages long-term by default.